Note: Characters are organized by their rank at the time of the end of the series.

 - Groin Attack: He suffers a shrapnel wound to the groin, which thankfully doesn't cause any permanent harm.Floyd Talbert: Don't worry, Lip: everything's right where it should be!

-- Humble Hero: When Spiers tells him the rest of Easy Company considers him their true leader after the disastrous time of Dike in the role, Lipton has no idea what he's talking about.
+- Humble Hero: When Speirs tries to tell him who the rest of Easy Company consider their true leader, Lipton clearly has no idea who he's talking about.
+Hint: it's him.

 - Morality Pet: For Speirs, who shows a caring human side in his interactions with Lipton.

 - Sergeant Rock: His job, before he gets his Field Promotion.